-Corporate Governance Reporting, Section A - Corporate Governance Statement As the board of directors controls and supervises the operative management of the company, the majority of the members of the nomination committee, which prepares the election of the directors, must be independent of the company.
+Corporate Governance Reporting, Section A - Corporate Governance Statement

+As the board of directors controls and supervises the operative management of the company, the majority of the members of the nomination committee, which prepares the election of the directors, must be independent of the company.
 Due to the nature of the matters addressed by the nomination committee, neither the managing director nor members of the company's management team may be members of the nomination committee.

-It may be in the interests of the company and all its share-holders that the nomination committee is aware of the opinion of shareholders holding significant voting rights regarding the proposal for the appointment of directors which is being prepared.
+It may be in the interests of the company and all its shareholders that the nomination committee is aware of the opinion of shareholders holding significant voting rights regarding the proposal for the appointment of directors which is being prepared.

 The nomination committee is entitled to receive information on the factors affecting the evaluation of the independence of new candidates in accordance with RECOMMENDATION 10 as well as on the findings of the evaluations concerning the board of directors' performance as set forth in RECOMMENDATION 13.
+If necessary, the nomination committee shall also provide reasons for the proposed composition of the board of directors if the proposal deviates from the recommendations of the Corporate Governance Code or from the board's diversity principles.

-The proposal for the composition of the board of published shall be disclosed no later than in the notice of the general meeting, as set forth in RECOMMENDATION 1.
+The proposal for the composition of the board of directors shall be published no later than in the notice of the general meeting, as set forth in RECOMMENDATION 1.
 The nomination committee shall ensure that the proposal is presented at the general meeting.